PratyushMalik/assignment2-docker/README.md

 ![](snips/run-hello-world.jpg)

 # Task 3 - Hello World fastapi application
+The final link to the docker image on docker hub is [here](https://hub.docker.com/repository/docker/pratyushmalik/hello-world-app)
 1. Create a requirements.txt file which contains our required package - fastapi and uvicorn
 2. Create a venv with the installed requirements.
 ```